hattesen/littlefs/SPEC.md

    special value `0x3ff` is used for any tags that are not associated with a file, such as directory and global metadata.
    > **Warning**
-   > does this mean that (sub)directories do not have a block-unique id, but all contain 0x3ff?
+   > Does this mean that (sub)directories do not have a block-unique id, but all contain 0x3ff?

 4. **Length (10-bits)** - Length of the data in bytes.
 The special value `0x3ff` indicates that this tag has been deleted.
+   > **Warning**
+   > If value is 0x3ff, how is the list traversed, given the length is no longer known for the deleted tag.

 ## Metadata types